KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 If you want to change the layout for Gamescope, you can set the environment variable `XKB_DEFAULT_LAYOUT=no` replacing `no` with the correct layout for you.
 Add this to `~/.config/environment.d/10-gamescope-session.conf`

-> If the file or folder does not exist then create it.
+If the file or folder does not exist already, then create it.

 This works on desktop mode including running Nested Gamescope and also works for Steam Gaming Mode, but it has its own quirks: <kbd>altgr</kbd> + <kbd>2</kbd> to write "<kbd>@</kbd>" on the Norwegian layout will still not work, but the basic keyboard layout will always work, `altgr` is luckily not needed for normal typing on the norwegian layout, however <kbd>altgr</kbd> has been reported to work on the French layout, but your mileage may vary.